We’re delighted to announce our reimagined programme for this year’s Leeds Opera Festival!

 Visiting opera’s past, present and future, the Leeds Opera Festival 2020 will combine live and digital events across five days over the August Bank Holiday weekend, 28 August to 1 September 2020.

 Inspired by our Leeds Opera Story project – charting the 300 year history of opera in the city – we’ll be performing the most popular opera in Leeds during the 18th century, Thomas Arne’s ‘Thomas and Sally’.
-This will be available on-line, and in front of a live audience (subject to government guidance).
-The production will be directed by John Savournin, conducted by our Artistic Director, David Ward, and with a cast of Beth Moxon, Naomi Rogers, Michael Vincent Jones and Elgan Llyr Thomas.
+This will be available on-line, and in front of a live audience at Merrion Street Garden.
+The production will be directed by Emma Black, conducted by our Artistic Director, David Ward, and with a cast of Beth Moxon, Naomi Rogers, Michael Vincent Jones and Elgan Llyr Thomas.

 We'll be performing songs from 18th century English ballad opera in the venues where they were first performed in Leeds - pubs and public spaces across the city!

 We’ll be hosting a lunchtime concert, with repertoire from across the 300 year history of opera in Leeds.

 There’ll be a host of free digital events, including an international look at the rise of urban opera festivals, a chat with lead of the Orchestra of Opera North, David Greed, and a preview of Lewis Murphy and Laura Attridge’s new opera, ARC23, due to premiere in Leeds next year.

 Audiences of all ages can take part with our daily singing ‘workouts’, a music making session for early years and families, and by submitting your ideas for #OperaFuture.

 - What do you want opera to be in the future?